Wednesday, January 28, 2026

 Ivan Aivazovsky (1817–1900) Passage of the Jews through the Red Sea

-SHEMOT 14: THE TEARING OF THE SEA
+SHEMOT CH.
+14: THE TEARING OF THE SEA OF REEDS

 The king of Egypt was told that the people fled,